-We capitalized \$1.3 million of interest in connection with capital projects during the three months ended March 31, 2007.
+We capitalized \$2.1 million of interest in connection with capital projects during the eight months ended September 30, 2007.

 Note 6.
-Investments in and Advances to Unconsolidated Affiliate significant contract is a 21-year natural gas sales agreement with Entergy.
+Investments in and Advances to Unconsolidated Affiliate most significant contract is a natural gas sales agreement with Entergy.
 Acadian Gas does not have a controlling interest in the Evangeline entities, but does exercise significant influence on Evangeline's operating policies.
-Acadian Gas accounts for its financial investment in Evangeline using the equity method since it is not the primary beneficiary of Evangeline.
+Acadian Gas accounts for its financial investment in Evangeline using the equity method.

-Acadian Gas, through a wholly owned subsidiary, owns a collective 49.51% equity interest in Evangeline, which consists of a 45% direct ownership interest in Evangeline Gas Pipeline, L.P. ("EGP") and a 45.05% direct interest in Evangeline Gas Corp. ("EGC").
+Acadian Gas, through a wholly owned subsidiary, owns a collective 49.51% equity interest in Evangeline, which consists of a 45% direct ownership interest in Evangeline Gas Pipeline Company, L.P. ("EGP") and a 45.05% direct interest in Evangeline Gas Corp. ("EGC").
 EGC also owns a 10% direct interest in EGP.
 Third parties own the remaining equity interests in EGP and EGC.

-Evangeline owns a 27-mile natural gas pipeline system extending from Taft, Louisiana to Westwego, Louisiana that connects three electric generation stations owned by Entergy Louisiana.
-Evangeline's most
+Evangeline owns a 27-mile natural gas pipeline system extending from Taft, Louisiana to Westwego, Louisiana that connects three electric generation stations owned by Entergy Louisiana ("Entergy").
+Evangeline's

-At March 31, 2007, the carrying value of our investment in Evangeline was \$3.5 million.
+At September 30, 2007, the carrying value of our investment in Evangeline was \$4.0 million.
 Our investment in Evangeline is classified within our Natural Gas Pipelines & Services business segment.